Our programs are

-Our programs are tailor-made for the specific needs of the communities we work with, giving children and youth the opportunity to develop intellectually as well as creatively and socially
+tailor-made for the specific needs; giving children the opportunity to develop intellectually as well as creatively, spiritually and socially

 Different programs meet the many needs children experience in poverty.
 The approach depends on their age, their history, their capabilities and the scope of the family’s needs.